yara251181/martiny-archive-kg/README.md

 ```

-## 🔍 Free-Tier vs Paid Gemini API – Output Comparison

-To demonstrate the difference between the **Free-Tier Gemini API** and the **Paid Gemini API**,
-I processed the **same 40-file subset** using both models and captured the results.

-Below are the visual differences in:

-- Number of extracted entities
-- Number of relationships
-- Accuracy of detected people/places
-- Graph richness
-- OCR + multimodal understanding quality

----

 ## 📊 API Tier Comparison

 Evaluated both free and paid Gemini API tiers.
 The **paid tier (Gemini 2.5 Pro)** was necessary for quality results: